 Create a Customer Margin Optimization Strategy

-As much opportunity as there is for customer margin optimization, it will only get you so far if it's not being executed as part of a larger profitability strategy.
-You will still likely need to find optimization opportunities in the following areas to truly increase your manufacturing profit margin:
+As much opportunity as there is for customer margin improvement, it will only get you so far if it's not being executed as part of a larger profitability strategy.
+So, how do you improve profit margin?
+You’ll likely need to find opportunities in the following areas to increase your manufacturing margin:

-- Function performance – From sales to R&D to shipping, there are a number of areas that can hurt your margins because of poor performance.
+- Efficiency — From sales to R&D to shipping, there are a number of areas that can hurt your margins because of poor performance.
 By improving performance within each department of your organization, you can cut down on hidden costs and increase overall profitability.

-- Cost reductions – When customers make their annual plans, they may demand cost reductions from you in order to keep their business.
+- Cost reductions — When customers make their annual plans, they may demand cost reductions from you in order to keep their business.
 As noted above, just because they are a current and potentially long-time customer, that doesn’t mean they’re a good customer.
 Investigate customer history before deciding whether a cost decrease is worth it.
-As noted above, sometimes losing a customer is necessary to improve margins.
+Sometimes losing a customer is necessary for margin improvement

-- Tool investment – Though at first blush it appears that you’re losing money when creating a tool to complete one of your customer’s orders, keep in mind that not only are you investing in process improvements, you’re also potentially eligible for the R&D Tax Credit.
-Therefore, you could be earning a tax credit to subsidize the tool build.
+- Tool investment — Though it may appear that you’re losing money when creating a tool to complete one of your customer’s orders, keep in mind that not only are you investing in process improvements, you’re also potentially eligible for the R&D Tax Credit.
+Therefore, you could be earning a tax credit to subsidize the tool build

-- Supply chain – Supply chain management in manufacturing is more difficult than ever given products are becoming more complex and many are no longer built by brand owners.
-Continuing to optimize the link between engineering and production can lead to lower cost, higher quality, and reduced time-to-market.
+- Supply chain — Supply chain management in manufacturing is more difficult than ever given that products are becoming more complex and many are no longer built by brand owners.
+Continuing to optimize the link between engineering and production can lead to lower cost, higher quality, and reduced time-to-market

 Focus On What Matters